 The site clearly demonstrated a good control of operations.
 Process conditions and methods are well looked at and revalidated.
 Systematic monitoring is demonstrated.
 During production the correct application of CCP's is monitored and verified on a day to day basis.
-Assessed for CCP temperature control during pasteurization and sterilization.
-All processes are validated with records maintained, to demonstrate that the process is capable of producing safe, legal and quality products.
+Pprocesses are validated to demonstrate that the process is capable of producing safe, legal and quality products.
 Process control is based upon the HACCP study, legal and customer requirements.
 Documented start up checks are applied.
-Assessed: